CLIENT SERVICES

 PROJECT UPKEEP

-Sponsored by People's United Bank
+Sponsored by M&T Bank

 Project Upkeep offers home maintenance and repair services to our clients.
 Trained and vetted "handyman" volunteers make small repairs and do routine maintenance to our client's homes.
 There is no charge for this service, although clients are asked to reimburse volunteers for the materials used in the repairs if they are financially able to.